Day Admissions FAQs

 My family and my child worship weekly in a non-Christian setting.
 Can this count as Church attendance?

-I hear stories of people moving house to get a place; or letting a property close to the school; or procuring a Church reference that is not warranted.
+I hear stories of people moving house to get a place, or letting a property close to the school, or procuring a Church reference that is not warranted.
 This makes me worried as to the fairness of the process.

 St George’s School takes very seriously the need for the process to be fair and transparent.
 We use all means available to check the firm standing of addresses and references.
-We will not allocate places where we detect applicants have entered wilfully misleading information.
-It is rare for this to occur, but we put disproportionate resources and attention into this aspect of admissions work to be sure no valid applicant loses out to sharp practice.
+We will not allocate places where we detect applicants who have entered wilfully misleading information.
+It is rare for this to occur, but we put disproportionate resources and attention into this aspect of admissions, to be sure no valid applicant loses out to sharp practice.

-How do I make an In-Year application?
+How do I make an in-year application?